Bronom/Torn_Dashboard_Setup/README.md

   3. Follow the step and wait for the success message.

 2. Once the flashing done with a yellow message on screen.
 Send the config info to the board.
-  1. Enter your Wifi and Torn information above (SSID, Password, Torn API Key)
+  1. Enter your Wifi and Torn information above (SSID, Password, Torn API Key).
+Or use Advanced Setup for more options (Optionnal).
   2. Press Connect ESP32 and pick the right COM port (USB).
   3. Once properly connected.
 Press Send Config button
   4. You should see a green message on the device screen.